Occasional travel - You may be expected to travel for this position.

 - The National Institutes of Health participates in the USCIS Electronic Employment Eligibility Verification Program (E-Verify).
 E-Verify helps employers determine employment eligibility of new hires and the validity of their Social Security numbers.

 - The NIH maintains a tobacco free work environment and campus.

 You will be evaluated for this job based on how well you meet the qualifications above.

-Traditional rating and ranking of applications does not apply to this vacancy.
-You will be evaluated against the basic qualifications.
+The position(s) advertised in this announcement are covered by a direct hire authority.
+Traditional rating and ranking of applicants, including category rating, does not apply to this vacancy.
+You will be initially evaluated against the basic qualifications only.
 Qualified applicants will be referred for consideration in accordance with the Office of Personnel Management direct hire guidelines.
-Veterans' Preference does not apply to the direct hire recruitment procedures.
+Veterans' Preference does not apply to positions covered by a direct hire authority.

-To be considered well qualified for the purposes of the Career Transition Assistance Program (CTAP) and the Interagency Career Transition Assistance Program (ICTAP), you must substantively exceed the basic qualifications and meet all eligibility, physical, medical, suitability, and all other requirements.
+To be considered well qualified for the purposes of the Career Transition Assistance Program (CTAP) and the Interagency Career Transition Assistance Program (ICTAP), you must demonstrate that you substantively exceed the basic qualifications and meet all eligibility, physical, medical, suitability, and all other requirements.